nuntius-rex/Elithica-AMD-Node/README.md

 ```

 <p>
   Each new variable you feed to the template on the server side can also be variablized for the front end to use in modules as well.
+In general, you would probably want to just capture the entire object variable, but you can parse it out for your needs.
 Note the usage of single quotes rather than template literals.
 See an object example in index.html.
 </p>

 ```